 - Retail Price: $600

-Testing Status: We have been in communication with Nextivity about the development of this product since summer 2016, and received our pre-production unit for evaluation in May 2017.
+Testing Status: We have been in communication with Nextivity about the development of this product since summer 2016, and received a pre-production unit for evaluation in May 2017.

-We have done one extensive round of testing in mid-2017 with it head to head against other booster options and sent back a list of concerns.
-Throughout 2017, Nextivity has been addressing our concerns in firmware and app updates.
+We performed one extensive round of testing in mid-2017 with this booster head to head against other booster options, and overall we were underwhelmed and sent back a list of concerns.

-We currently have the updated Go M in active testing and our field testing results can be found here for our members who want to follow along:
+As of early-2018 we have put the Go M back into occasional testing, and our raw field testing results can be found here for our members who want to follow along:

-Once we have adequate data collected, we will update our review below for members.
+Once we have enough fresh experience with the latest improvements, we will update our review below for members.